Road Rules: The Quest: After filming

 Adam returned to the series as part of the alumni cast of Road Rules 2007: Viewers' Revenge.
+After meeting Averey Tressler from The Real World: Portland on the fourth season of The Challenge: All Stars, he proposed to her in 2025.
+Larson has two daughters from a previous relationship, Hunter and Harlow.

 In 2005, Ellen's first child was born.

 Blair Herter married Jessica Chobot on February 18, 2012.
 The couple's first child, Emerson Roland Herter, was born on March 6, 2013.

 Katie married Cory Cooley.
 In 2015, their first daughter, Avery Ryan Cooley, was born.

 The Challenge

 This is the only season of Road Rules whose entire cast has at one time or another competed in MTV's spin-off reality series The Real World/Road Rules Challenge.

-Challenge in bold indicates that the contestant was a finalist on The Challenge.